Key Takeaways

 Therapy can be instrumental in addressing narcissistic traits.
 A therapist can help you understand the underlying causes of your behavior and develop healthier ways of relating to others.

-Cognitive Behavioral Therapy (CBT) is particularly effective in challenging distorted thinking patterns and fostering more adaptive behaviors.
+Cognitive Behavioral Therapy (CBT) is particularly effective in challenging distorted thinking patterns and building more adaptive behaviors.
 Therapy provides a supportive environment to explore personal challenges and set goals for personal growth.

 Developing Empathy and Understanding